Tisfoon Lumber Defect Scanner

 Detects Defects and Grade in Lumber

-The Tisfoon Lumber Defect Scanner automatically detects defects and grade in lumber using a vision system.
+The Tisfoon Lumber Defect Scanner automatically detects defects and grade in lumber using computer vision and lasers.
 The system grades and defects the lumber in order to make optimal decisions for cross cutting or sorting.
-Lumber waste is minimized and line marking operators are eliminated leading to increased profits.
+Lumber waste is minimized and line marking operators are eliminated leading to increased profits and production.
 The affordable system has a quick payback which sets it apart from the competition.
 One scanner can serve one saw which eliminates complex material handling, and out of queue headaches.
-With multiple lines running independent from one another, there is no single point of failure, thus giving you peace of mind.
+With multiple lines running independent from one another, there are no single points of failure, thus giving you peace of mind.

-In most cases, the system may be retrofitted into your existing layout without the need for expensive material handling or changes to your layout.
+In most cases, the system may be retrofitted into your existing layout without the need for expensive material handling.
 We will work with any brand cut-off saw optimizer you may have.
 If your existing cut-off saw is not scanner ready, we can retrofit your optimizing saw with SmartSaws™ software and controls.
-No need to buy a new cut-off saw if your existing saw is mechanically sound.
+We also offer a new state of the art fast and accurate optimizing cutoff saw.
+With all these options available to you, you are never pushed into buying more than you need.

 The defect and grade identification engine is based on statistical analysis and is therefore immune to ambient lighting and even lumber species.
 In some of our installations the scanner is fed a mixture of species at the same time using the same recipe!
 This makes the scanner robust and not requiring constant calibration.

-The product does not use any proprietary hardware.
-All the hardware is available "off the shelf" and reasonably priced.
-Therefore, spare parts costs are low.
+We never use proprietary hardware.
+All the hardware is available "off the shelf".
+This keeps your spare parts costs low.
 The differentiating feature of the product is our software.
 The algorithms used in detecting defects and grade are highly intelligent and as mentioned earlier, based on statistical analysis.
 Entering parameters for defect identification is via touch screen and very intuitive.
-Parameters include standard deviation settings, as well as dimension or region settings.
+With free software updates, you will instantly benefit from any future improvements.

 It used to be that scanners were very expensive and only a select group of manufacturers could either afford or justify them.
 Added to the expenses were the additional material handling costs.
 With the introduction of the Tisfoon scanner, more manufacturers can afford a scanner.
 We are dedicated to making manufacturing in North America affordable and profitable.

 Unlike our competition, we do not need air conditioners for our computers.
 This means that the computers stay in a dust tight electrical panel free of dust!
 This electrical panel is cooled by induction through aluminum.
-Our philosophy is "Keep it Simple!".
-Why is the competitions' product over complicated, over engineered, power hungry, and over priced?
-Why do they have proprietary parts and enjoy selling over priced spare parts?
-If you know, please let us know :)
+This is just one example of our design philosophy: "Keep it Simple!"
+Why buy over complicated, over engineered, power hungry, and over-priced products?
+Why pay for over priced spare parts?

 In the application below, the existing in-feed conveyor was cut to accommodate the scanner.
 A timing belt now connects the two parts of the original conveyor.
 No additional material handling was needed!
 The old Dimter saw was retrofitted with SmartSaws™ software and controls, thus breathing new life to an old, but reliable and already paid for saw.